Questions about

 There are two staff scopes in chain mode:

 - Brand-level roles (Brand Owner, Brand Manager) — can see all outlets, aggregate reports, and manage chain-wide settings.
-No fixed outlet.

 Each staff member logs into the same dashboard URL — the view they see is determined entirely by their role.